Configuration

 [logging/messagePattern]stringIf provided, used as the Qt message pattern.
 For more information about the format, see qSetMessagePattern().

 [logging/useAMConsoleLogger]boolAlways use the application manager specific logging function, which enables colored console output.
-If no value or an invalid value is provided, the logging function is only used when messagePattern isn't set.
+If any non-boolean value is provided (preferably the string auto), the logging function is only used when messagePattern isn't set. (default: auto)

 [logging/dlt/id]stringIf provided, it is used as the automotive DLT application ID.
 The size is limited to four characters, additional characters are discarded.

-Note: The default ID, "PCAM", is used until this configuration option has been applied.
+Note: The default ID, "QTAM", is used until this configuration option has been applied.

 [logging/dlt/description]stringIf provided, it is used as the automotive DLT application description.
 This allows to augment the short DLT application ID with a more verbose definition.